State Transport Authority (South Australia): Sale of railways

-In 1975, the Whitlam Federal Government proposed a nationalisation program for Australia's railways.
+In 1975, the Whitlam federal government proposed a nationalisation program for Australia's railways.
 It was recognised at the time that Australia's system of separate state-controlled railways led to unnecessary duplication of facilities and administration, inefficient operating practices, high costs and the lack of a uniform national approach to railway policy.
 Whitlam's proposal aimed to address these issues.

 South Australia and Tasmania were the only states which agreed to the nationalisation plan and in South Australia's case the transfer agreement only extended to railways outside the Adelaide suburban area.

 On 1 July 1975, the Federal Government took over financial responsibility for the non-metropolitan railways in South Australia and reimbursed the South Australian government for operating deficits incurred after this time.
-After formation of the Rail Division on 8 December 1975, the STA continued to administer and operate all the ex South Australian Railways (SAR) on behalf of the Federal government.
+After formation of the Rail Division on 8 December 1975, the STA continued to administer and operate all the former South Australian Railways (SAR) on behalf of the Federal government.
 This interim arrangement lasted for over two years while the precise details of the sale of South Australia's railways were devised, disputed and re-negotiated, and the operating and management structures of the new Federal-controlled railway were put into place.

 Eventually, on 1 March 1978 the responsibility for management of all South Australia's non-metropolitan railways was transferred to the Australian National Railways Commission.
 This included much of the former SAR infrastructure, rolling stock and staff.

-The STA retained ownership and responsibility for all the suburban railway system around Adelaide, including the centrally located Adelaide railway station, the entire fleet of Redhen railcars and two 830 class diesel locomotives.
-At the same time, the separate Rail and Bus & Tram Divisions of the STA were combined.
+The STA retained ownership and responsibility for all the suburban railway system around Adelaide, including the centrally located Adelaide railway station, the entire fleet of Red Hen railcars and two 830 class diesel-electric locomotives.
+At the same time, two divisions – the Rail Division and the Bus and Tram Division – were combined.